DharshiBalasubramaniyam/MERN-Stack-CRUD/README.md

 kubectl apply -f client.yaml
 ```
   - Create ingress
     - Make sure you have installed ingress controller.
 I have used `ingress-nginx-controller`.
-If you use different one, Replace `ingressClassName` in [`ingress.yaml`](./kubernetes/ingress.yaml) according to your controller.
+If you use different one, replace `ingressClassName` in [`ingress.yaml`](./kubernetes/ingress.yaml) according to your controller.
     - The ingress is listening for 2 paths.
       - Route `/`: client
       - Route `/api`: api-gateway  (prefix `/api` is stripped before reaching the gateway)